rubocode/vision-lk/introduction/enlightenment/index.md

 This is a set of notes I made on September 12, 1993 in the wee hours of the morning.

-I was a student at [Stevens Institute of Technology, New Jersey, USA](https://www.stevens.edu) at the time.
+At the time, I was a student at [Stevens Institute of Technology](https://www.stevens.edu), New Jersey, USA.

 * [Page 1](/vision-lk/introduction/photos/page-1)
 * [Page 2](/vision-lk/introduction/photos/page-2)